 Upon Bill and Esther Clark's retirement in 1962, Dick Clark and Dick Kirkland purchased the business and ran it as a partnership.
 In the late 1960s, they closed the furniture store and expanded the funeral home into that area, moving the office to the front of the building, where it remains today.

 In 1978, Jonathan Kirkland was employed as a funeral director and embalmer by the partnership.
 He had graduated from Cincinnati College of Mortuary Science two years prior and had interned and was an employee of a large funeral home in the Cleveland area.
 Upon incorporation in 1985, Jon purchased an interest in the business.
 After Dick Kirkland retired in 1992 and Dick Clark retired in 1995, Jon Kirkland became the sole owner of Clark-Kirkland-Barr Funeral Home, Inc. until his retirement on July 1, 2020.

 Clint Barr began working in the funeral home in 1987.
 He, too, graduated from the Cincinnati College of Mortuary Science and returned to Cadiz in 1993, first as an intern, and has continued to this day as a licensed funeral director and embalmer.
 Clint, along with his wife Alice, purchased the funeral home from Jon upon his retirement.
 Alice is currently serving her funeral director's apprenticeship.
-The future holds promise with the Barr’s daughter, Joyce Barr’s decision to enter the funeral profession.
+The future holds promise with their daughter, Joyce Barr being currently enrolled at the Pittsburgh Institute of Mortuary Science and is on target to graduate in the fall of 2023.
 The Barr family wants to continue the funeral home as a family owned and operated business.